Thomas Gnielka: Visit from an Auschwitz survivor

 On 14 January 1959 Gnielka received a visit from an Auschwitz survivor called Emil Wulkan.
 The concentration camp had been (formally) liberated on 27 January 1945.
 In May 1945 Wulkan had found himself in Breslau (as Wrocław was still known at the time).
-Wulkan arrived with a little bundle of files neatly tied up with red ribbon, which had been rescued by Wulkan or a friend from outside what remained of SS-main building and, adjacent to it, "Polizeigerichts XV" ("Police court 15"), in the rubble that had been the Agnesstraße.
-The files, a somewhat grisly souvenir of the destructive Siege of Breslau, had been blown into the street by the fire storm that engulfed the buildings on 8 May 1945.
+Wulkan arrived with a little bundle of files neatly tied up with red ribbon, which had been rescued by Wulkan or a friend from outside what remained of the main SS building and, adjacent to it, "Polizeigerichts XV" ("Police court 15"), in the rubble that had been the Agnesstraße.
+The files, a somewhat grisly souvenir of the destructive siege of Breslau, had been blown into the street by the fire storm that engulfed the buildings on 8 May 1945.
 Wulkan stated that there had been more papers, but when they had gone back to retrieve these, they found the papers they were looking for had been destroyed by fire.

 Thirteen years later, still in possession of those papers, Wulkan had read Gnielka's article about the situation in the Wiesbaden Versorgungsamt and had come to invoke Gnielka's support in his attempts to progress his own compensation claim.
 When Wulkan left the office, on top of the little sideboard that might normally have accommodated a drink or a small portion of cheese, there was instead the bundle of papers, still tied around with the red ribbon.